 Family histories have long been passed down from generation to generation, but exactly how accurate is the information you have been told about your ancestors?

-Word of mouth can easily turn into Chinese whispers, while older images, videos and written correspondence can be lost, damaged or taken out of context.
+Word-of-mouth stories can easily be recalled and retold incorrectly, while older images, videos and written correspondence can be lost, damaged or taken out of context.

-Technology has largely solved the problem of protecting physical memorabilia, with the ability to digitize memories, bringing a plethora of benefits.
+Technology has largely solved the problem of protecting physical memorabilia, bringing the ability to digitize memories, among other advantages.

-If you are lucky enough to have grandparents still alive, you should speak to them about bringing all of their memories into the 21st century.
+If you are lucky enough to have grandparents who are still alive, you should speak to them about bringing all of their memories into the 21st century.
 Not only will this act as a great bonding experience to bring your family legacy together, but it will help add detail to your family legacy, and in a way that's effectively "futuer-proofed".

-Here are the top reasons why you should capture grandparents' memories while they are still alive:
+Let's look at the top reasons why you should capture grandparents' memories while they are still alive.

-Rather than trying to fill in the blanks, you can ask them to take you through an image to provide a more detailed description and background.
+Rather than trying to fill in the blanks, you can ask them to take you through those letters, as well as images, to provide a more detailed description and background.

-Digitizing the memories of your grandparents is going to give you insight into your own family, but it could also help you learn more about the history of the world.
+Digitizing the memories of your grandparents is going to give you fresh and intriguing insight into your own family, but it could also help you learn more about the history of the world.

-With all their years on this planet, your grandparents have lived through interesting times and will have first-hand experience with some of the key moments that shaped the world in which we live today.
+With all their years on this planet, your grandparents have lived through some very interesting times and will have first-hand experience with some of the key moments that shaped the world in which we live today.

-Use basic editing software and put together a short video, email them a slideshow, or share a Memories page with them.
+Use basic editing software to put together a short video, email them a slideshow, or share a Memories page with them.

 A Memories page takes things one step further by acting as a vault, visual timeline and digital memory box for your now-digitized family history so it can be enjoyed by your children’s children.